Brian-Masse/Echeveria/README.md

 - can no longer view the search page when viewing other user's profiles

-- any member in a group can edit it

 - certain text field only bring up a number pad keyboard

 - All textfields now dynamically respond to the keyboard, making them visible when entering text

 - reorganized the group data page

+- any member in a group can edit it

+- Changed the name of 'Edit Profile' to 'Preferences'

 ### **Fixes**